sidpremkumar/Sprint-Planner-Service/README.md

 1. Set the `operational_q1_start`
 1. Set the `default_jira_instance` and other JIRA credentials
 1. Teams and relevant information
+1. Finally add the following environmental variables:

+    `GLOBAL_BOARD :: Name of the global JIRA board`

+    `GLOBAL_BAD_BOARD : Name of the global bad JIRA board`

 Optionally the `run_for_quarter` field can be set to run the utility for a specific quarter